open-traffic-generator/ondatra-tests/readme.md

    - 6-8 CPU cores
    - 128GB Persistent Storage

-2. Ensure you have a valid GCP account
+2. Ensure you have a valid Github account and (optionally) GCP account

 3. None of the steps below should be executed as a sudo.
 The script will automatically prompt for:
    - sudo password when needed
-   - GCP credentials when needed
+   - Github or GCP credentials when needed

 4. Patience - since building and running tests might take longer than usual the first time (due to large number of generated code inside ondatra)